Wolaitta LIQA School - a Secondary School for Talents

 ISOB's involvement in the Wollaita LIQA School

-Hence, the school expresses heartfelt gratitude on the behalf of the students and the Wolaitta people for your support of our vision."
+Hence, the school expressed "their heartfelt gratitude on the behalf of the students and the Wolaitta people for your support of their vision."